landongyu/ECE550/README.md

  Netid id: dl393
  Course: ECE 550, Duke University, Durham, NC

-## Duke Community Standard, Affirmation
-I understand that each `git` commit I create in this repository is a submission.
-I affirm that each submission complies with the Duke Community Standard and the guidelines set forth for this assignment.
-I further acknowledge that any content not included in this commit under the version control system cannot be considered as a part of my submission.
-Finally, I understand that a submission is considered submitted when it has been pushed to the server.m

 ### Design Description
 I designed and simulated an ALU using Verilog.
 It is a non-RCA adder with support for addition & subtraction.
 My ALU runs two operations(add, sub) for the inputs data_operandA, data_operandB.